uezo/chatmemory/README.md

 ```

 insert virtual mid-turn user message before the 2nd turn.
-This is intended to create a one-shot example that the 1st turn was not influenced by the context of previous conversations, and to encourage subsequent conversations not to be overly influenced.
+This is intended to create a one-shot example that the 1st turn was NOT influenced by the context of previous conversations, and to encourage subsequent conversations not to be overly influenced.

 ```json
 [